-This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Staying out of the hospital during rehabilitation is critical to restoring the health of residents.
+This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term care.
+Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of residents.

 - Fmc - Lebanon Marion County0.36 miles away703 East Main Street, Suite 2 Lebanon Kentucky 40033Dialysis Stations: 10 (270) 692-1558

 - Davita - Taylor County Dialysis14.91 miles away1595 Old Lebanon Road Campbellsville Kentucky 42718Dialysis Stations: 16 (270) 465-0787